Just a thought…

 It is impossible to predict in advance which article, story or poem suddenly gets an un-proportional amount of views.
 Ironically enough, these are sometimes the very submissions about which we were having trouble deciding if they should be published at all!

-But we did learn from experience that a good title, supported by an eye-catching visual, will have a strong impact on the views and feedback (comments) a particular post gets.
+But we did learn from experience that a good title, supported by an eye-catching visual, will have a substantial impact on the views and feedback (comments) a particular post gets.
 The use of the right tags (keywords) will make the post rank high in popular (Google ) searches.

-Of course our magazine does adhere to a strict set of ethical rules and warns visitors when a post contains adult material (18+).
+Of course, our magazine does adhere to a strict set of ethical rules and warns visitors when a post contains adult material (18+).

 Optimizing the Magazine

 Since the launch of Angie’s Diary in May 2008 our magazine has been going through many changes: Visitor demographics, content structure, design and what not.
 Using the input and feedback from our members and readers, we try to improve our magazine on a daily basis.
-At this moment in time we are again evaluating if our content structure is up to date or if we need to broaden or rather narrow our scope.
+At this moment in time, we are again evaluating if our content structure is up to date or if we need to broaden or rather narrow our scope.